raj3275/BookStash/README.md

-# LibraryDatabase
+# BookStash
-This is a Library Database app made in ASP.NET using C#.
+This is a Book Management app made in ASP.NET using C#.